ajmal017/amp/documentation/technical/metadata_handling.md

   - Cost
   - ...

-- Currently we track this in the Monster Spreadsheet and filing issues against ETL2
+- Currently we track this in the Monster Spreadsheet and file issues against ETL2

 ## 5. Data download
 - Download data and put it into a suitable form inside ETL2